wcampbell0x2a/backhand/README.md

 ```

 ## Performance
+See `./benches` using `cargo bench` to benchmark the library, or run `./bench.bash` to benchmark against system `squashfs-tools/unsquashfs`.
 While there is still work to do, in most cases our speed is comparable or better than single-threaded `squashfs-tools/unsquashfs`.
 Comparing memory usage, our `unsquashfs` beats `squashfs-tools` by using `18.1MB` instead of `74.8MB`.